Tim Cone: National team

-Tim Cone has led the Philippine men's national basketball team as its head coach.
+Cone has led the Philippine men's national basketball team as its head coach.
 He guided the Philippine Centennial Team to a bronze medal at the 1998 Asian Games.
 Prior to that, the national team under Cone's watch had a training camp in the U.S. and won the 1998 William Jones Cup.
-In September 2019, he was appointed head coach of the national team again for at least the 2019 Southeast Asian Games following the resignation of Yeng Guiao following the Philippines poor performance in the 2019 FIBA Basketball World Cup.
+In September 2019, he was appointed head coach of the national team again for the 2019 Southeast Asian Games following the resignation of Yeng Guiao following the Philippine's poor performance in the 2019 FIBA Basketball World Cup.

+Cone was appointed to coach the national team for the 2023 Asian Games after Chot Reyes stepped down shortly following the 2023 FIBA Basketball World Cup.
+Despite taking over on short notice, Cone was able to lead the team to a gold medal finish in the continental competition, their first since the 1962 Asian Games.

 Personal life

-Tim Cone is married to Cristina Viaplana, a Filipino, since August 1991 after dating for seven years.
+Cone is married to Cristina Viaplana, a Filipina, sister of former La Salle Green Archer Eddie Viaplana.
+They got married in August 1991 after dating for seven years.
 Cone's daughter works in the United States as of 2019.
-He can also speak Filipino although he prefers to speak in English in press conferences.
+He can also speak Tagalog, although he prefers to speak in English in press conferences.